 Any forward-looking statements in this Quarterly Report on Form 10-Q reflect our current views with respect to future events or to our future financial performance and involve known and unknown risks, uncertainties and other important factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by these forward-looking statements.
 We have included important factors in the cautionary statements included in this Quarterly Report on Form 10-Q, particularly in the "Risk Factors" section incorporated by reference from our Annual Report for the year ended December 31, 2020, on Form 10-K, that could cause actual results or events to differ materially from the forward-looking statements that we make.
-Given these uncertainties, you should not place undue reliance on these forward-looking statements.
-Our forward-looking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, joint ventures or investments we may make or enter into.
+Given these uncertainties, you should not place undue reliance on these forward-looking statements of any future acquisitions, mergers, dispositions, joint ventures or investments we may make or enter into.